google/civics_cdf_validator/README.rst

   ``election_results_xml_validator validate election_file.xml --xsd nist.xsd -v``

 The severity level of messages to be printed can be selected by using the -s flag.
-The three supported severities in descending order are Error, Warning and Info.
-Higher severities are included when Warning or Info are selected e.g Error messages will be included when the Warning severity is selected.
+The three supported severities in descending order are Error, Warning, and Info.
+Higher severities are included when Warning or Info are selected e.g., Error messages will be included when the Warning severity is selected.

   ``election_results_xml_validator validate election_file.xml --xsd nist.xsd -v -s Warning``